Skip to content

 Summary of Key Points

 This can be a confusing subject, especially for first-time buyers.
-So let’s wrap things up with a quick summary of the key takeaway points:
+So let’s wrap up with a quick summary of the key takeaway points from this guide:

-• In California, home inspections are not required for VA loans.
+• In California, home inspections are not required for VA-guaranteed home loans.

-• But the government does require a home appraisal for VA purchase loans.
+• But the government does require a home appraisal for all VA purchase loans.

 • The appraiser will determine the current market value of the house.

-• He or she will also perform a basic inspection, as required by the VA.
+• He or she will also perform a basic property evaluation as required by the VA.

 • As the buyer, you have the right to hire a third-party home inspector.

-• A more detailed inspection could give you better insight into the home’s condition.
+• A more detailed inspection could give you better insight into the condition.

 Have questions?
 Bridgepoint Funding specializes in California VA loans and serves borrowers all across the Golden State.
 We can answer any questions you have about this program and help you determine the best financing method for your situation.
 Please contact us for more information.